Xilinx/Vitis_Libraries/docs/api-reference.rst

-The following table summarizes the resource utilization of ``xf::Canny`` and ``EdgeTracing`` in different configurations, generated using SDx 2019.1 tool for the xczu7ev-ffvc1156-2-e FPGA, to process a grayscale 4K image for Filter size is 3.
+The following table summarizes the resource utilization of ``xf::cv::Canny`` and ``EdgeTracing`` in different configurations, generated using SDx 2019.1 tool for the xczu7ev-ffvc1156-2-e FPGA, to process a grayscale 4K image for Filter size is 3.

-.. table:: Table 67. xf::Canny and EdgeTracing Function Resource Utilization Summary with UltraRAM Enable
+.. table:: Table 67. xf::cv::Canny and EdgeTracing Function Resource Utilization Summary with UltraRAM Enable

 +----------------+--------------------+--------------------+--------------------+--------------------+--------------------+--------------------+